 Creighton University, located in Omaha, Nebraska, is a private Jesuit university with an enrollment of approximately 8,000 students.
 Creighton offers an online Master of Investment Management and Financial Analysis that delivers a respected graduate degree plus preparation for the prestigious Chartered Financial Analyst (CFA) exams.
 The program is fully accredited, and graduates can look forward to some of the highest-paying finance jobs as experts in both investment management and financial analysis.

 Creighton is one of the top-ranked universities in the Midwest, and the online delivery format enables students from all over the country to take advantage of its program.
 The Heider College of Business at Creighton boasts accreditation by the Association to Advance Collegiate Schools of Business (AACSB), the principal accrediting body for business education.
 Creighton’s rank among the best business schools in the country, along with accreditation by the AACSB, helps graduates stand out and get noticed by some of the top investment management firms in the world.
+The curriculum covers:

 Creighton’s program is one of only 36 university partners of the CFA, and Creighton is the only partner that offers a fully-online Master’s degree in the field.
 The curriculum of the Master of Investment Management and Financial Analysis is built around the CFA Program and covers a significant portion of the topics of study for all three levels of the exam, including financial reporting and analysis; equity investments; alternative investments; quantitative methods; corporate finance; and portfolio management and wealth planning.